 Senior Program

-Pilot program providing inclusive health promotion, physical activity and Unified Sports designed for people with and without intellectual disabilities aged 35 and older.
+Providing inclusive health promotion, physical activity and Unified Sports designed for people with

 Sports participation at every age level has its unique benefits, qualities and needs.
 As older athletes with intellectual disabilities progress through Special Olympics sports programs they may experience decline and change which can impact needs, supports and motivation for success in the program may change.
 As with typical seniors (without IDD), aging effects can impact the person in areas important to safe and enjoyable sports and fitness.
 These might include physiological, sensory, social and family/support that can have direct impact on successful participation in Special Olympics Program.

 Having said that, there are many facets and opportunities with the senior program.
-Options are continuing to be developed.
-Current programs include:

 1. Sports Training and Competition (Unified and Traditional)